lunar-loop/eneco-assignment/README.md

 pytest
 ```

 Data is already ingested and present in the data/data.db file but in case you want to ingest data end to end again, following is the sequence of commands to run.
-You can also run any of these commands randomly, since the pipeline steps are idempotent.
+After one end to end run is completed you can also run any of these commands randomly, since the pipeline steps are idempotent.

 ```bash